 Education provides the knowledge and a common language with which to propagate it.
 Skill-building requires coaching and continuous guidance while the skill is practiced.
 Ideally, lawyers apply sales and marketing lessons in real situations, guided by the unseen hand of their coach.

 Thanks, Mike, for your informed perspective.
-We encourage readers to explore additional approaches to business development through Intapp OnePlace for Marketing, a solution geared for marketing and business development leaders that provides the tools they need to develop effective pitches and campaigns, track ROI, enhance firm reputation, and optimize client retention.
+We encourage readers to explore additional approaches to business development through Intapp OnePlace Marketing & Business Development, a solution geared for marketing and business development leaders that provides the tools they need to develop effective pitches and campaigns, track ROI, enhance firm reputation, and optimize client retention.